Mick1406/GUI_for_InstagramBot/README.md

 *For a given list of htags!*

-The actual bot has many more parameters and those can be changed in the actual code GUI_Instagrambot.py
+The actual bot has many more parameters and those can be changed in GUI_Instagrambot.py

 ## Screenshot